Free Fly Men's Seawool Flannel Shirt Review: Sustainable Travel Layering

 Here’s what really impressed me about this shirt: the sustainability story.
 The Seawool fabric is made from upcycled oyster shells and recycled plastic bottles, but you’d never know it from the feel.
 If I hadn’t been told about the recycled materials, I would have thought this was a soft cotton-wool blend.

-The 57% cotton, 40% recycled Seawool polyester, and 3% spandex blend creates a fabric that’s thermo-regulating, anti-odor, and quick-dry.
-These are the same performance benefits you get from Free Fly’s bamboo styles, but in a classic flannel package.
+A mix of cotton, “recycled Seawool” upcycled blend and spandex (for a little stretch) creates a fabric that’s pretty quick to dry, and substantially anti-odor.
+These are the same performance benefits you get from Free Fly’s bamboo styles, but in a classic flannel look.
+Pretty sweet.

 What I’d change